TianyiZhang420/eco395m-final-project-recommendation-system/README.md

 ## D. Limitations

+* Our system relies on static data stored in the PostgreSQL database hosted on Google Cloud Platform (GCP).
+Any updates to product information, reviews, or categories require manual re-scraping and database updates.
+* We currently focus on a subset of categories within skincare and makeup, prioritizing those with a higher number of products.
+However, this approach excludes less populated categories that might still be of interest to users.
 * Our recommendation system does not take the official product descriptions into account, which may contain information about the product's features and uses.
 * Our dashboard only displays selected product names and links to the websites, which might not be visually engaging from an UI/UX perspective.
 * Our recommendation system is linked to static database, such that new data has to be manually entered into google cloud platform in order to keep product information up to date.